Aesthetics

 Nutrition and Food Science Unit

-The general coursework for Secondary 1 students was to improve and make healthier a popular hawker dish while the Secondary 2 students were tasked to study the role of ingredients in cakes and deepen their ability to evaluate food options.
-Through these assignments, students were able to better appreciate and apply the knowledge and skills that they learnt during Nutrition & Food Science lessons.
+Through structured coursework, Secondary 1 students improve the nutritional value of a popular hawker dish, while Secondary 2 students examine the role of ingredients in cakes and develop their ability to evaluate food options.
+These experiences enable students to apply knowledge and skills meaningfully and develop practical competencies beyond the classroom.